GeorgeHazaka/Yam-Yam-Pizza/README.md

 + **User Story 010:** as a user I want to cancel a table booking.
   + **Tasks:** after logging in, click on 'Book_a_table' in the navbar, you will see a list of all the bookings.
 Under every booking there is a 'Remove' button.
 Click it, and it will take you to a page where you have two buttons.
 Click the 'Yes, Delete' button.
 + **User Story 011:** as a user I want to sign out.
   + **Tasks:** after logging in, click on 'Sign_out' button in the navbar.
-A confirmation message will appear, click 'Yes'.
+A confirmation message will appear, click 'Ok'.